sahat/hackathon-starter/README.md

 ### AI Agent Controller

 LangChain v1 ReAct agent intended as a starting point for building new AI agents.
+The end-to-end implementation supports:

+- **Tool execution** with automatic retry middleware for transient failures
+- **MongoDB session persistence** - Chat history persists across page reloads for authenticated users (7-day TTL with automatic cleanup)
+- **Input guardrails** - Prompt injection/jailbreak detection using a guard model (e.g., Llama Guard 4)
+- **Conversation summarization** - Long conversations are condensed to stay within context limits
+- **Real-time streaming** - Server-Sent Events (SSE) for live responses

-The end-to-end implementation here supports tool execution, chat session memory, and real‑time streaming to the frontend using Server‑Sent Events (SSE).
-To get build your Agent using this controller as starting point you need to do two things:
+To build your Agent using this controller as a starting point, you need to do two things:

 #### 1. Define the agent's role